-KISCH IP specialises in plant breeders rights in South Africa for registration, prosecution and litigation and has conducted more than 45 litigious cases in the past ten years, in South Africa and internationally.
-We focus on related litigation matters surrounding the Plant Breeders’ Rights Act, the Plant Improvement Act, the Genetically Modified Organisms Act and the Agricultural Pests Act.
+We also focus on related litigation matters surrounding the Plant Breeders’ Rights Act, the Plant Improvement Act, the Genetically Modified Organisms Act and the Agricultural Pests Act.

-KISCH IP attends to regulatory requirements in the making of a plant breeders’ rights application, its registration and maintenance, and advice to various sectors of agriculture on proper management of plant breeders’ rights.
+We attend to regulatory requirements in the making of plant breeders’ rights and plant variety listing applications, its registration and maintenance, and offer advice to various sectors of agriculture on proper management of plant breeders’ rights.

 We conduct due diligences and intellectual property audits to identify and value intellectual property relating to plant breeders’ rights, and we advise clients on the proper management of these rights – as well as risk management and contractual requirements.